SealEnds/LocalMarket_Django/README.md

 4. Admin: superuser

 Add a user to the group 'owner' so that it is allowed to create shops and products.
-Users and Groups use to default Django models.
+Users and Groups use default Django models.

 Static pages can be created from django admin panel